What To Do With Old Clothes? 10 Eco-Disposal Tips for a Worn-Out Wardrobe

 7. USE A BRAND’S RETURN AND RECYCLE POLICY

-Some of our favorite sustainable and ethical fashion brands have amazing programs that allow you to return gently-used goods to be properly recycled, resold, upcycled into new products, or donated to people in need.
+Some of our favorite sustainable and ethical fashion brands have programs that allow you to return gently-used goods to be recycled, resold, upcycled into new products, or donated to people in need.

 - Patagonia’s Worn Wear program repairs, re-shares, and recycles old Patagonia gear and clothing.

 - Pact’s Give Back.
 Wear Forward program accepts all brands of gently-used clothing, shoes, and accessories for donation to charities.

-- The North Face’s Clothes the Loop program accepts used footwear and apparel (any brand, any condition) at their stores for a $10 discount on a future purchase.
-The clothes are sent to Soles4Souls to be transformed into new garments while providing livelihood opportunities to those in developing countries.
+- The North Face’s Clothes the Loop program accepts used footwear and apparel (any brand, any condition) for a $10 store credit on a future purchase.
+The clothes are sent to Soles4Souls to be transformed into new garments.

 - Old Eileen Fisher clothes can be returned for resale in their Renew line.

 8. CLOTHING SWAP DATES WITH FRIENDS

 One human’s trash is another human’s treasure and a lot of fun can be had playing dress-up with friends while proving this adage true.

 Put on some upbeat music, share drinks and snacks (wine and wardrobe redesign, anyone?), and strut down the runner rug runway.

-If there are garments nobody wants, brainstorm clever ways you can upcycle them or plan a follow-up group trip to a thrift store or local homeless shelter to donate.
+If there are garments nobody wants at the end of the clothing swap, brainstorm ways to upcycle or plan a group trip to a local thrift store or local homeless shelter to donate.

 9. COMPOST CLOTHES MADE OF NATURAL FABRICS

-Buying clothes made out of sustainable fabrics is great, but buying clothes made from natural, biodegradable fabrics is even better.
-And not just because they don’t rely on the petrochemical industry either.
+Buying clothes made out of sustainable fabrics is good, but buying clothes made from natural fibers is better.

-Clothes purely made from natural fabrics like organic cotton, silk, kapok, alpaca, wool, hemp fabric, bamboo fabric (some, depending on how it’s processed), linen, and ethical cashmere can be composted to provide resources back to the earth.
+Much like old books, clothes made from natural fibers like organic cotton, silk, kapok, alpaca, wool, hemp fabric, bamboo fabric (some, depending on how it’s processed), linen, and ethical cashmere can be composted.

-Who knew worn out PJ pants could be such good worm food?!
+Who knew an old sweater could be worm food?!